Byzantine–Sasanian War of 602–628: Historiography

-Later Greek accounts include the Chronicle of Theophanes the Confessor and the Brief History of Patriarch Nikephoros I. Theophanes' Chronicle is very useful in creating a framework of the war.
+Later Greek accounts include the Chronicle of Theophanes the Confessor and the Brief History of Patriarch Nikephoros I. Theophanes's Chronicle is useful in creating a framework of the war.
 It is usually supplemented by even later Syriac sources like the Chronicle of 1234 and the Chronicle by Michael the Syrian.
 However, these sources, excepting the Brief History by Nikephoros, and the Christian Arab Agapius of Hierapolis all likely drew their information from a common source, probably the 8th-century historian Theophilos of Edessa.

 The 10th-century Armenian History of the House of Artsrunik by Thomas Artsruni probably have similar sources to the ones that the compiler of Sebeos used.
 Movses Kaghankatvatsi wrote the History of Aluank in the 10th century and has material from unidentified sources on the 620s.
 Howard-Johnston considered the histories of Movses and Sebeos as "the most important of extant non-Muslim sources".
-The history of the Patriarch Eutychius of Alexandria contains many errors, but is a useful source.

 The Quran also provides some detail on the matter.
-The Ar-Rum sūrah tells how news of the ongoing war reached Mecca, with Muhammad and the early Muslims siding with the Monotheistic Greeks while the non-Muslim Meccans sided with the non-Monotheist Persians, each side regarding the victories of their favorites as proof of their own religious stance.
+The Ar-Rum surah tells how news of the ongoing war reached Mecca, with Muhammad and the early Muslims siding with the monotheistic Greeks while the non-Muslim Meccans sided with the non-monotheist Persians, each side regarding the victories of their favorites as proof of their own religious stance.

 The Byzantine hagiographies (lives of saints) of Saints Theodore of Sykeon and Anastasios the Persian have proven to be helpful in understanding the era of the war.
 The Life of George of Khozeba gives an idea of the panic at the time of the Siege of Jerusalem.
 However, there are some doubts as to whether hagiographic texts may be corrupted from 8th or 9th century interpolations.
 Numismatics, the study of coins, has proven useful to dating.
 Sigillography, the study of seals, is also used for dating.
 Art and other archaeological findings are also of some use.
 Epigraphic sources or inscriptions are of limited use.
-Luttwak called the Strategikon of Maurice the "most complete Byzantine field manual"; it provides valuable insight into the military thinking and practices of the time.
+Luttwak called Maurice's Strategikon the "most complete Byzantine field manual"; it provides valuable insight into the military thinking and practices of the time.